mrcepid-rap/mrcepid-collapsevariants/Readme.developer.md

 ### System Requirements

-In order to run the unit tests, you simply need to install Poetry:
+In order to run the unit tests, you simply need to install uv:

-`pip install poetry`
+`pip install uv`

-Then run a poetry install:
+Then run a uv install:

-`poetry install`
+`uv sync`

 Double check that pytest is installed:

-`pip install pytest`
+`pytest --version`

 And run the tests in the `/test/` directory: